Choose a locationGreater China

 Hong Kong-Zhuhai-Macau Bridge – drive the economic and social integration of the Greater Bay Area

-Arup has over 40 years’ presence in Greater China, providing a full spectrum of design, engineering, planning and consulting services.
-We have worked on many of the region’s most iconic structures, including the Bird’s Nest and Water Cube in Beijing, Stonecutters Bridge in Hong Kong and Taipei Performing Arts Centre in Taipei.
-We are involved in cross-boundary facilities that are helping to forge closer ties in the territory, including Hong Kong-Zhuhai-Macao Bridge and Guangzhou-Shenzhen-Hong Kong Express Rail Link.
+Arup has over 45 years’ presence in Greater China, providing a full spectrum of design, engineering, planning and consulting services.
+We have worked on many of the region’s most iconic structures, including the Bird’s Nest and Water Cube in Beijing, Tai Kwun and M+ in Hong Kong and Taipei Performing Arts Centre in Taipei.
+We are involved in cross-boundary facilities that are helping to forge closer ties in the territory, including Hong Kong-Zhuhai-Macao Bridge and Guangzhou-Shenzhen-Hong Kong Express Rail Link, and planning and development of Lok Ma Chau Loop.

 9Offices across Greater China